wp-plugins/tweet-my-post/readme.txt

 === Plugin Name ===
 Contributors: ksg91
 Donate link:
-Tags: twitter, tweet my post, author, twitter handle, publish, ksg91, share Requires at least: 2.0.2
+Tags: twitter, tweet my post, author, twitter handle, publish, ksg91 Requires at least: 2.0.2
 Tested up to: 3.3.1
-Stable tag: 1.1
+Stable tag: 1.2

 A WordPress Plugin which Tweets the new posts with its Author's Twitter handle.